 Community Learning Research Fellows work with Trinity faculty advisors to design and carry out a credit-bearing research or creative project in the Hartford area, in partnership with a community member or organizations (such as a school, non-profit agency, or local advocacy group).
 Projects can be part of a Trinity course, internship, independent study, or a senior thesis.
 Both student-initiated and student-faculty collaborative projects are welcome.

-Find out how to apply: faculty must nominate students by April 6th, 2015 (ask your professor to nominate you!) and students will be invited to submit full applications by April 20th, 2015.
+Learn how to apply: faculty must nominate students by March 9th, 2016 (ask your professor to nominate you!) and students will be invited to complete the application form by March 31st, 2016.
 Learn more about projects by past Fellows, and read more about the colloquium.

 The CL Research Fellows program is led by Professor David Reuman (Community Learning Research Fellows Coordinator), and was funded in 2012-13 by a grant from the Ad-Hoc Trinity Mellon Committee, and in 2013-14 by the Levy Foundation.